 ‘I meant to show you this...’ she said faintly, not wanting to disturb the sleeping Ginny who had not moved since retracting her head off of Harry’s shoulder.
 Finally she came to the page that she wished to show Harry, offering the paper to Harry after pointing out the desired article.
 Fetching his glasses from his right front pocket of his jeans, Harry took the paper in his hands, examining the headline that Hermione had indicated.

 AZKABAN UNDER CONTROL; STOLEN PROPERTY RESURFACES

-Though Azkaban officials have refused to point out where the caravan was finally discovered after it had been blown off course, officials have been pleased to tell us that after careful examination, nothing – bodies or otherwise – had been stolen or misplaced.
+Though Azkaban officials have refused to point out where the caravan was finally discovered after it had been blown off course, officials have been pleased to tell us that after careful examination, only one deceased body had been lost.
+Everything else that had been stolen or misplaced had been recovered.
 Though the culprits who planted the explosion are still yet to be apprehended, Ministry and Azkaban officials alike are pleased with the recovery of the stolen caravan.
 More on the apprehension of the ones responsible will be made available when further evidence arises.

 For a final rundown of the two candidates and any other information you need regarding tomorrow’s election, turn to pages 3, 5-9, 11-13, 15, 17, 19-20, 22-29, 34, 36-38

 ‘Nice to see they have the election covered...’
 Harry said sarcastically, drearily handing back the edition of the Prophet to Hermione.

 ‘Just never seems like we can have... two weeks straight without something going wrong or something mysterious happening,’ Hermione replied as she set down the newspaper beside her.